 However, a DUI conviction also goes on your criminal record, since DUI offenses in CA are charged as a misdemeanor or a felony.
 DUI convictions stay on your criminal record permanently.
 But, you may be eligible to have it expunged.
 These decisions are discretionary, and the judge decides whether to grant the request.

 The procedures in a DUI case are complicated, and the cost of losing is high, so let our skilled DUI defense lawyers assist you each step of the way.
 Our DUI attorneys are prepared to inform you of your rights, weigh the evidence against you, construct a strong defense, and safeguard your reputation.

 At the Law Office of Christopher Chaney, our team of skilled California DUI lawyers has successfully handled DUI cases varying from misdemeanor drunk driving and felony cases to vehicular manslaughter and cases of those with previous DUI convictions.
 No matter the type and severity of your DUI charges, our law firm and DUI lawyers will do everything in their power to deconstruct the case and uncover the facts that can lead to a favorable outcome.

 Contact the Top Los Angeles DUI Lawyer Today

 There is no substitute for knowledge and experience.
-If you are looking for the best resolution to your DUI case, you need the best Los Angeles DUI attorney and law firm standing by your side.
+If you are looking for the best resolution to your DUI case, you need the best Van Nuys CA DUI attorney and law firm standing by your side.